surniaulula/wpsso/readme.txt

 WC Tested Up To: 8.6.1
 Stable Tag: 17.14.2

-Present your content at its best on social sites and search results - no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.
+Present your content at its best for social sites and search results - no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.

 == Description ==

 <h3 class="top">The Complete Structured Data Plugin for WordPress</h3>

-<p><strong>Provides complete structured data for WordPress to present your content at its best on social sites and search results - no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</strong></p>
+<p><strong>Provides complete structured data for WordPress to present your content at its best for social sites and search results - no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</strong></p>

 <!-- about -->